mattrussi/gitlab-com-runbooks/docs/registry/cdn.md

 ```
 - Create an MR in [k8s-workload/gitlab-com](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com) for a ["Chef only" change](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com/-/blob/9320b1e58f53711ec39057c99d17dad76bcdcb92/CHEF_CONFIG_UPDATE), this will force a config update and fetch the new secret value.
+- After the secret is update **you will need to force a deployment** [due to an outstanding issue](https://gitlab.com/gitlab-com/gl-infra/delivery/-/issues/2189) where application secrets are not updated unless deployment occurs for the service.

 Once the key has been fully deployed, you can remove the old key by removing the old key resource from Terraform.